Why Low-Dose CT Lung Cancer Screening?

 At Summit Radiology, we know that early detection is a proven, successful strategy for fighting many forms of cancer.
-We Offer lung screening with low-dose computed tomography (LDCT) for people at high risk for lung cancer.
+We offer lung screening with low-dose computed tomography (LDCT) for people at high risk for lung cancer.

-Should I get a Lung CT scan?
+Should I get a Lung CT Scan?

-The US Preventative Services Task Force, American Cancer Society, American Lung Association and American Medical Associationrecommends low-dose CT screening as a means to reduce the likelihood that an individual at high risk for lung cancer will die of lung cancer.
-However, individuals considering low-dose CT screening should understand the following points:
+The US Preventive Services Task Force, American Cancer Society, American Lung Association, and American Medical Associationrecommends low-dose CT screening as a means to reduce the chance of dying from lung cancer in those at a high risk of developing lung cancer.Individuals considering low-dose CT screening should understand the following points:

-- A low-dose CT scan has the potential for revealing abnormalities that are not caused by lung cancer and that you did not expect.
+3. A low-dose CT scan has the potential for revealing abnormalities that are not caused by lung cancer and that you did not expect.
 These findings may require that you be subjected to additional diagnostic procedures, which have their associated risks and costs.

-Do I qualify for a LDCT Lung Screening?
+Do I Qualify for a LDCT Lung Screening?

 The American College of Radiology has set specific requirements for those individuals who may be seeking LDCT Lung Screening.
-The recommended screening population is listed below: